 Your investment includes a direct contribution to the Aboriginal women and knowledge keepers that will be sharing their time with us throughout the retreat.

 To secure your space, we kindly request a $497 deposit.
 Once your deposit has been received, you will be contacted with options to pay the remaining amount.
 The remaining amount can be paid in full or via payment plan.
-To access the Early Bird price, deposits must be received before the 1st of February 2020.
+To access the Early Bird price, deposits must be received before the 1st March 2021.

 A 9 month interest-free payment plan is also available for all booking made through Brooke at Travel with Intention (conditions apply).
 You can contact Brooke directly at or 0421 646 202.